sean01zhang/naesna/content/posts/bread/playbooks/new-loaf.md

 > 2% Salt?
 But higher salt content allows for more flexibility

 - 600g bread flour into bowl
-- 18g kosher salt (3% of flour weight) into bowl
+- 18g salt (3% of flour weight) into bowl
 - 227g (1 cup) sourdough starter into bowl
 - 397g of lukewarm water
 - Mix well
 - Bulk Fermentation:
 	- Set dough in room temperature and wait for an hour
+		- Modification: Set dough in oven for warmer environment.
+If there is a "proof" setting, this can be used.
-		- Windowpane test; Dough should be stretchy enough allow you to create a windowpane
+		- Windowpane test: Dough should be stretchy enough allow you to create a windowpane
 	- Stretch and fold, wait for an hour
 		- You can use water to lubricate; Be gentle with the dough
 	- Stretch and fold, wait for an hour
 	- Stretch and fold;
+	- (experimental addition) This may lead to bigger air pockets.
+		- Bulk rise 3 hrs
+		- 30 mins relax
 - Transfer dough to floured mat, and shape by folding it in
 	- Then also cup sides to get a round shape.
 - Cold Fermentation
-	- Once shaped, flour banneton (with cloth or without, optional) with bread flour, or rice flour if available
+	- Once shaped, flour bread basket (with cloth or without, optional) with bread flour, or rice flour if available
 	- Place dough *seam side up* into basket
 	- Cover with a lid and place in fridge for 8 hours, but we can maximize for more.
 - Once dough is ready
 	- Place a tray at the bottom of the oven.
 This helps reduce intensity of heat on the bottom of the bread, leading to less browning.
-	- Put dutch oven (with lid on) into oven.
+	- Put dutch oven (lid off) into oven.
+		- Lid can be put on during the preheat, but it is a bit easier to put the lid on afterwards (since you'll have to take it off when you put the bread in).
 	- Preheat oven to 450 F.
 - Once oven is preheated
 	- Take sourdough out of fridge.